deltaswapio/deltaswap/README.md

 <img alt="Banner" src="docs/images/banner.jpg"/>

-This monorepo contains the reference implementation of the [Wormhole protocol](https://wormholenetwork.com).
+This monorepo contains the reference implementation of the [Deltaswap](https://deltaswap.io).

-To learn about how to use and build on Wormhole read the [docs](https://docs.wormhole.com/).
+To learn about how to use and build on Deltaswap read the [docs](https://docs.planq.network/).

+Deltaswap is a fork of [Wormhole](https://github.com/wormhole-foundation/wormhole)

 ----

-See [Live Contracts](https://docs.wormholenetwork.com/wormhole/contracts) for current testnet and mainnet deployments of the Wormhole smart contracts.
+See [Live Contracts](https://deltaswap.io) for current testnet and mainnet deployments of the Deltaswap smart contracts.

 See [DEVELOP.md](DEVELOP.md) for instructions on how to set up a local devnet, [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute to this project, and [SECURITY.md](SECURITY.md) for more information about our security audits and bug bounty program.